A variational principle relating self-affine measures to self-affine sets: Abstract

 \section{Abstract}

 A breakthrough result of B\'ar\'any, Hochman and Rapaport published in 2019 established that every self-affine measure on $\R^2$ satisfying certain mild non-degeneracy conditions has Hausdorff dimension equal to its Lyapunov dimension.
 In combination with a variational principle established earlier by Morris and Shmerkin this result implied as a corollary that the attractor of a planar affine iterated function system satisfying the same conditions necessarily has Hausdorff dimension equal to a value proposed by Falconer in 1988.
-In this article we extend the variational principle of Morris and Shmerkin from the planar context to the case of affine iterated function systems acting on $\R^d$.
+In this article we extend the variational principle of Morris and Shmerkin from the planar context to arbitrary dimension.
 This allows a recent theorem of Rapaport on the dimensions of self-affine measures in $\R^3$ to be extended into a characterisation of the dimensions of the corresponding self-affine subsets of $\R^3$.
 At the core of the present work is an algebraic result concerned with finding large Zariski-dense Schottky semigroups inside a given finitely generated completely reducible semigroup of linear transformations.